Sports in Richmond, BC

 Our official 2010 Olympic Winter Games venue, the landmark Richmond Olympic Oval is now a state-of-the-art community sports and leisure centre.
 Brimming with top-notch facilities, visitors can drop in for hockey, skating, indoor rock climbing on a 13-metre (44-foot) wall, and more.
 There’s also an indoor track for walking and jogging plus an extensive fitness class program, including yoga and zumba.

-If you've brought your swimsuit with you, Watermania is a family-friendly facility centred on a 57-metre (187-foot) competition pool.
+If you've brought your swimsuit with you, Watermania is a family-friendly facility centered on a 57-metre (187-foot) competition pool.
 There’s also a wave pool, large whirlpools, sauna, steam room and a well-equipped fitness centre.

 During your Richmond visit, you can also try your hand at one of Canada’s most celebrated sports.
 The Richmond Curling Club regularly offers drop-in curling classes alongside its array of league games for participants of all ages.